-Traditional Assumptions of Value New Assumptions of Experience-Based Value Creation Value is exchanged between the Value is created at the point of exchange firm and the customer.
-The firm Value is co-created by the consumer and creates value. the firm > Value is embedded in products and Value is embedded in experiences: services (therefore innovation is products and services are carriers about products and services).
-Experience fulfilment webs are not a > Value chain represents the value sequential and linear value chain creation process.
-Innovation about experiences; > Innovation is about technologies, technologies/products/processes products, and process. critical but not the goal > Customers have a "buy" or "not Customers make the key decision and the buy" choice and managers are associated trade-offs there to persuade them.
+Traditional Assumptions of Value Creation New Assumptions of Experience-Based Value Value is exchange firm and the custo creates value.
+Value is created at the point of exchange Value is co-created by the consumer and the firm Value is embedded services (therefore about products and service) innovation is Value is embedded in experiences: products and services are carriers Experience fulfilment webs are not a Value chain representation process. sents the value sequential and linear value chain Innovation is about experiences; Innovation is about products, and process ut technologies, technologies/products/processes are critical but not the goal Customers have a buy" choice and there to persuade the "buy" or "not managers are Customers make the key decision and the associated trade-offs